UST-EDMM/tosca-lightning/README.md

 Each created or imported TOSCA model may be returned by this API.
 Inside Eclipse Winery, the user has access to a list of violated conditions when a TOSCA service template is not compliant with TOSCA Light.

-The EDMM Transformation Framework provides the ability to transform a given TOSCA Light model into a set of files and artifacts required by a certain deployment automation technology.
+The EDMM Framework provides the ability to transform a given TOSCA Light model into a set of files and artifacts required by a certain deployment automation technology.
 Using the TOSCA Lightning User Interface, a user selects a certain target deployment technology and is able to trigger the transformation.
-The TOSCA Lightning API utilizes the EDMM Transformation Framework such that the required files and templates are generated.
+The TOSCA Lightning API utilizes the EDMM Framework such that the required files and templates are generated.
-The EDMM Transformation Framework is plugin-based and, among others, supports technologies such as Kubernetes, Terraform, or Ansible ([full list](https://github.com/UST-EDMM/transformation-framework#plugins)).
+The EDMM Framework is plugin-based and, among others, supports technologies such as Kubernetes, Terraform, or Ansible ([full list](https://github.com/UST-EDMM/edmm#plugins)).
-The transformation result can be downloaded thru the TOSCA Lightning User Interface.
+The transformation result can be downloaded through the TOSCA Lightning User Interface.